We made the top 100 Children’s Ministry Blogs.

 - Church Based After School: WHAT IS YOUR INTENTIONAL GOAL?

 - Church Based After School Ministry: What Type of Ministry Does Your Church Have?

 - Church Based After School: “Life’s A Pain”

 - How would your church help “Michael” and his “Anarchist Soccer Mom?”

 - Church Based After School: Emotional Needs of Children

 - How To Start A Christian Church Based After School Program

-- How To Start An After School Program part 2
+- How To Start An Afterschool Program #5 - Preparing the Environment, cont.

 “Come on I have a game to teach you.
 Sit on the floor here with me.”